Invited Choir Ensembles

 Acknowledgement

-2. The middle and high schools choirs invited to perform for the convention will be posted on the TMEA website by May 15.
+2. The middle and high school choirs invited to perform for the convention will be posted on the TMEA website by May 21.

-2. The online application form must be printed and include the signature of the head director of the program.
+2. The online application form must be printed and include the signature of the head director of the program and the campus principal/college or university dean.

-3. Conductor and choir bios (125 words each) must be included in the application.
+3. Primary conductor and choir bios (125 words each) must be included in the application.

 • Include title, composer, and approximate performance time in minutes and seconds.